extension-js/extension.js/programs/develop/webpack/plugin-extension/feature-special-folders/README.md

 - Relative paths are resolved from the manifest directory.
 - Absolute OS paths are used as-is.

-This plugin mirrors that convention by copying `public/` into the output root so assets addressed as `/foo.png` in manifests/HTML resolve correctly at runtime.
+This plugin mirrors that convention by emitting `public/` into the output root so assets addressed as `/foo.png` in manifests/HTML resolve correctly at runtime.

 ## Compatibility